 For most of us, work is the thing we do most.
 And because we spend so much time at work, we need to get work right.

-In this blog, I’ve presented only a portion of the perspective on work from my free guide.
-I’ve also provided a number of additional references in the guide.
-Did you download the guide and did it help you?
+In this blog, I’ve presented only a portion of the perspective on work from my free ebook.
+I’ve also provided a number of additional references in the ebook.
+Did you download the ebook and did it help you?
 Please let me know by leaving a comment, below.
 Or, you can connect with me and comment on Facebook, LinkedIn and Twitter.
 Also, please share this article with your family, friends and coworkers.